-Gazprom Signs First Long-Term Gas Sales Contract With Serbia29.
-March 2013. / News Serbia Energy
+Gazprom Signs First Long-Term Gas Sales Contract With Serbia, News Serbia Energy

 Russia’s Gazprom OAO (GAZP) and Serbia’s Srbijagas JP signed a contract on natural-gas sales to the Balkan country through 2021 as Gazprom announced it may invest in gas-fired power plants in Serbia.